Antidepressants: Selecting one that's right for you

-Many types of antidepressant medications are available to treat depression, including those below.
-Discuss possible major side effects with your doctor or pharmacist.
+Many types of antidepressant medications are available to treat depression, including:

 - Selective serotonin reuptake inhibitors (SSRIs).
 Doctors often start by prescribing an SSRI.
-These medications are safer and generally cause fewer bothersome side effects than other types of antidepressants.
-SSRIs include fluoxetine (Prozac, Selfemra), paroxetine (Paxil, Pexeva), sertraline (Zoloft), citalopram (Celexa) and escitalopram (Lexapro).
+These medications generally cause fewer bothersome side effects and are less likely to cause problems at higher therapeutic doses than other types of antidepressants are.
+SSRIs include fluoxetine (Prozac), paroxetine (Paxil, Pexeva), sertraline (Zoloft), citalopram (Celexa) and escitalopram (Lexapro).

 - Serotonin and norepinephrine reuptake inhibitors (SNRIs).
 Examples of SNRI medications include duloxetine (Cymbalta), venlafaxine (Effexor XR), desvenlafaxine (Pristiq, Khedezla) and levomilnacipran (Fetzima).

 - Tricyclic antidepressants.
-Tricyclic antidepressants — such as imipramine (Tofranil), nortriptyline (Pamelor), amitriptyline, doxepin, trimipramine (Surmontil), desipramine (Norpramin) and protriptyline (Vivactil) — tend to cause more side effects than newer antidepressants.
-So tricyclic antidepressants generally aren't prescribed unless you've tried an SSRI first without improvement.
+Tricyclic antidepressants — such as imipramine (Tofranil), nortriptyline (Pamelor), amitriptyline, doxepin and desipramine (Norpramin) — tend to cause more side effects than newer antidepressants.
+So tricyclic antidepressants generally aren't prescribed unless you've tried other antidepressants first without improvement.

 See more In-depth